TommyTranT/Hoobank-Tutorial/readme.md

   - using if statement for styling. if index of array equals the last array, margin right 0, else margin right 10 className={`${index === navLinks.length - 1 ? "mr-0" : "mr-10"}`}
+  - using state to toggle different divs and styles